 The Prevalence of English in Major Portuguese Tourist Spots

 Let’s be more specific and address some major cities and tourist areas.
 Here is a quick summary of the prevalence of English as reported by tourists in some of the more popular cities visited in Portugal by holidaymakers.
-Each comment is a summary of the most common overall tourist experience in each area.
+Each comment is a summary of the most common overall tourist experience in each area (click on the links on each city name to see our article on English in that city):

 Porto – English widely spoken downtown and among anyone in the tourist industry, as well as younger people under 40.
 Airports, stations, public transport and tourist attractions also have signs and leaflets in English, and ticket machines often have an English language option.
 Restaurants often also have English menus.
 A good idea to have hotel address written down for taxi drivers though.